Pyrinox/GroupMe-Multi-Add-v2.0/README.md

 ## Usage

-To use this script, you need 2 pieces of information from GroupMe.
+To use this script, you will need to do the following:

-1. Group ID.
-To get this, login to [GroupMe](https://app.groupme.com/) and select the group you want to add members to.
-Then click the arrow right next to the name of your group, and select settings.
-Copy your Group ID and replace the current `GROUP_ID` constant (located at the top of the python file) with what you copied.
+1. Create a csv file that contains a single column of phone numbers.
+Save it in the same directory that the python file is in.

 2. Access Token.
-To get an access token, go [here](https://dev.groupme.com/applications/new) and fill out the form.
-You can put whatever you want for the fields, it doesn't really matter, as long as the format matches.
-Once you check the box and click save, your access token should appear at the bottom of the page as an alphanumeric string.
-Copy it and replace the current `ACCESS_TOKEN` constant.
+To get an access token, create a [GroupMe account](https://web.groupme.com/signup).
+If you already have an account, directly sign into the [developer's portal](https://dev.groupme.com/session/new).
+Once you're logged in, you should be able to see the "Access Token" button located at the top right of the navigation menu (to the left of your account name).
+Copy the token.

-Once you've gotten the information and editted the corresponding values in the python file, download your roster as a .csv file, and save it in the same directory that the python file is in.
-Replace the current value of `ROSTER` with the name of your .csv file.
-Then, count how many rows there are before the first member.
-Replace the current value of `LINES_TO_SKIP` with that number.
+3. Finally, in your terminal, cd to the directory containing your .csv file and python script.
+Then type `python groupme_multi_add.py` and press Enter.
+Follow all the prompts.

-Finally, in your terminal, cd to the directory containing your .csv file and python script.
-Then type `python groupme_multi_add.py` and press Enter, and you're done!
-Congratulations, you've just added your entire roster to your GroupMe group.
+4. Congratulations, you've just added your entire roster to your GroupMe group.

 ## API Reference